Lebanon City officer identified after fatal shooting

 Lieutenant William Lebo, 63, has been identified as the officer who was shot and killed during the incident.
-Lt.
-Lebo was set to retire on May 1 after 40 years of service.

-Lebanon Mayor Sherry Capello said Officer Adams was in serious, but stable condition and Officer Underkoffler remains in critical, but stable condition after suffering gunshot wounds.
+Two other officers, Officer Ryan Adams and Officer Derek Underkoffler, sustained serious injuries, received emergency treatment, and are in stable but critical condition.

 Friday’s Press Conference: